NCAR/DART/docs/pages/Getting_Started.md

 templates (i.e. `DART/build_templates/mkmf.template.intel.linux`) is
 needed.
 Note that only the LAST lines of the file are shown here.
-The first portion of the file is a large comment block that provides valuable advice on how to customize the *mkmf template file, if necessary.
+The first portion of the file is a large comment block that provides valuable advice on how to customize the *mkmf* template file.

 ~~~
 ...